kdan80/v4/content/featured/KieranDansey/index.md

   - Anime.js
 ---

-My personal website built with the Next.js and Tailwind.
+My personal website built with Next.js and Tailwind.
 Intersection observer is used to achieve a scroll fade effect and anime.js is used for the logo animations.